cerb/cerb.github.io/_workflows/cerb.search.simple.md

 ---
 title: Simple Ticket Search
 excerpt: Simplified point-and-click ticket search popup without using search queries.
+summary: This page provides a comprehensive guide on the Simple Ticket Search workflow in Cerb, which offers a user-friendly, point-and-click interface for searching tickets without the need for complex search queries.
+It includes sections on introduction, installation, usage, and reference.
+The workflow is integrated into Cerb version 11.0 and above, and can be enabled through the Search menu.
+Users can easily modify search filters and update results through an intuitive popup interface.
+Additionally, the page offers a template for creating custom Simple Search workflows, detailing how to adapt the workflow identifier and providing a structured script for implementation.
 layout: integration
 topic: Workflows
 permalink: /workflows/cerb.search.simple/